 Growing up in a Hindu household meant observing all kinds of Hindu festivals.
 One of the religious festivals that the Hindus celebrate is called “Navratri”.
 Translated it means 9 nights.
 Hindus tend to “fast” for 8 days and on the 9th day they celebrate by feeding young kids and breaking their fasts.
 On the 10th day, they celebrate by burning an effigy of “Rawan”.

 There are not too many ingredients in this recipe, but the flavors will amaze you.
 Although traditionally, onions would not be part of the recipe, I enjoy adding onions to mine.
-They enhance the flavors in my opinion.

 - 3/4 cups tapioca pearls